 Monitors and recommends budget changes; implement, monitor and evaluate programs;

-Supervises, evaluates, coaches & mentors staff; schedules work assignments and resolves scheduling issues/conflicts; approves travel, training, leave, and timesheets; resolves staff grievances & issues and takes corrective action if necessary; coordinates recruitment & selection of staff;
+May supervise limited subordinate staff as part of professional development, evaluates, coaches and mentors staff; schedules work assignments and resolves scheduling issues/conflicts; approves travel, training, leave, and timesheets; resolves staff grievances and issues and takes corrective action if necessary; coordinates recruitment and selection of staff;

-Speaks to employer and community groups as part of office public relations plan or for effective facilitation of services; resolves customer complaints; builds collaborative community relationships;
+Performs community outreach, speaks to employer and community groups as part of WorkSource outreach and marketing plan or for effective facilitation of services; resolves customer complaints; builds collaborative community relationships;

-Directly provides or facilitates the provision of labor exchange services to veterans and other eligible persons; promotes and monitors the participation of veterans in federally funded employment & training programs; refers veterans and other eligible persons to training, supportive services, and educational opportunities;
+Directly provides or facilitates the provision of services to all eligible persons; promotes and monitors participation of job-seekers in federally funded employment and training programs; refers job-seekers to training, supportive services, and educational opportunities;

-Reviews and evaluates the effectiveness of training and technical assistance and makes recommendations for improvement; plans, develops & designs training curriculum and manuals focusing on reemployment services; tests new approaches to service delivery; assists with strategic planning efforts;
+Reviews and evaluates the effectiveness of training and technical assistance and makes recommendations for improvement; plans, develops and designs training curriculum and manuals; tests new approaches to service delivery; assists with strategic planning efforts;

-Promotes & facilitates Continuous Quality Improvement (CQI) processes; coordinates program & process management with partners;
+Promotes, leads and facilitates continuous quality improvement processes; coordinates program and process management with partners;

 Ensures Nondiscrimination, universal access, and equity in the delivery of services;